cape-io/rg-utils/README.md

 * String must start with a valid `patternId` or it will not be processed.
 * `otherId` is joined with underscore.
 * `hasValidIdChars()` uses a regex expression to check if the id is in a known format.
+* Pattern numbers over 9 are allowed.
+* DL patternId prefix can have hyphen or not.
+Does not force to have or not.